Korlai Fort: Major features

-The fort is 2828 feet long, and its average breadth is eighty-nine feet.
+The fort is 2,828 feet long, and its average breadth is eighty-nine feet.
 The enclosing wall is 5' 3" high and has 305 battlements for guns.
 It is entered by eleven gates - four are outer and seven are inner.
-At the north point, within pistol-shot of main battery is the water cistern named Santa Cruz - major source of water.
+At the north point, within pistol-shot of the main battery, is the water cistern named Santa Cruz, major source of water.
 The area within the fort walls is divided into three enclosures by two lines of bastioned fortifications.
 Each of the seven bastions bears the name of a saint.
-The two westward bastions are named São Diego(after Didacus of Alcalá) and São Francisco (after Francis of Assisi).
+The two westward bastions are named São Diego (after Didacus of Alcalá) and São Francisco (after Francis of Assisi).
 The others are São Pedro, São Inácio, and São Filipe.

 The top of the hill is bastioned as well and is surrounded by a parapet.
 It has a large rainwater cistern with three mouths, each one foot wide, and the ruins of the magazine and a church.
 The church was built in 1630 for the use of the army and was functional until 1728.

 There are three Portuguese inscriptions.
 One, over a doorway in the centre and highest part of the fort (see picture), reads as follows:

 This castle was commanded to be built by the Viceroy of India Dom Filipe Mascarenhas in November of the year 1646 and Fernão Miranda Henriques being Captain of Chaul, and was finished in May 1680, Cristóvão de Abreu de Azevedo being Captain of this fort.

 The inscription is surmounted by a cross with a coat of arms having the Portuguese stars in the centre and surrounded by seven castles.
 Other inscriptions over the main entrance and over an altar in the chapel are worn out and undecipherable.
 During the brief Maratha rule, some of the names of the bastions were changed but now the only indication of their presence is some dismantled shrines.

 Forest

-The hill slopes surrounding the fort are in control of the MaharashtraForest department.
-Originally trees of teak were planted on the eastern slopes later in 1996 plantation of Casuarina, cashew and Acacia auriculiformis was done to check erosion.
+The hill slopes surrounding the fort are in control of the Maharashtra Forest department.
+Originally trees of teak were planted on the eastern slopes.
+Later, in 1996, plantation of Casuarina, cashew and Acacia auriculiformis was done to check erosion.

 How to reach

 It is easily approachable by road.
 The road from Korlai bus stop ends at the Lighthouse.
 The fort has three entrance.
 The entrance from western side is the easiest way, it is from the Lighthouse side.
 Climbing few steps one reaches in the middle of the fort.
 The entrance from the eastern side is a tedious walk of 20 minutes.
 This route is the main route and the entrance is through main gate, but this route is not recommended in rainy season as this is less used route.
 The entrance from the port side or northern side is good one.
-One can reach there by walking along a path from the light house.There is ample of water on the topmost fortification, so a night halt can easily be made.
+One can reach there by walking along a path from the light house.
+There is ample of water on the topmost fortification, so a night halt can easily be made.